DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 If you look at what happened during the financial crisis, a substantial part of it was artificially created by the markets.

 The markets pushed the Portuguese economy hard and made a lot of money by betting that Portugal was going to struggle, and would continue to struggle, in the financial markets.

+### Thank your attackers

+_"If the attacker tells you about the attack, they are your friends"_.

+The real attackers (namely criminals and nation states) will not tell you since it is against their own interests to do so.
+Once you know about the attack, you will find a way to protect and fix the relevant vulnerability.

+The positive side effects of any public attack (data dumps, site defacing, DDoS) are bigger budgets, board-level attention and demands for security, an increase in AppSec staff hires, and more collaboration between 'companies on the defense side of things'.